-Yankees’ win streak ends at 13; Montas leads A’s to 3-2 win
+Yankees’ win streak ends at 13; Montas, A’s stop 6-game skid

 OAKLAND, Calif.
+(AP) — Fresh off their first loss in more than two weeks, Aaron Judge and the New York Yankees immediately looked forward.

-(AP) — The New York Yankees’ 13-game winning streak ended as Frankie Montas pitched seven shutout innings and the Oakland Athletics held on for a 3-2 victory Saturday.
+The Yankees’ longest winning streak in nearly 60 years ended at 13 games Saturday when Frankie Montas pitched seven shutout innings and the Oakland Athletics held on for a 3-2 victory.

+Judge hit a two-run homer in the ninth inning, but that’s all New York managed against Montas and the A’s bullpen.

+“A loss is a loss.
+It’s time to start another streak, that’s all,” Judge said.
+“We didn’t get the job done, so it’s time to turn the page.
+(The streak) showed what we’re capable of.
+This team is capable of a lot of great things.”

-Matt Chapman homered to help stop the Yankees’ best run in nearly 60 years.
-The A’s had lost six straight and 10 of 12 before handing the charging Yankees their first loss since Aug.
+Matt Chapman homered for the A’s, who had lost six straight and 10 of 12 before handing the charging Yankees their first loss since Aug.
 12 in Chicago against the White Sox.

-The Yankees trailed 3-0 in the ninth inning when Anthony Rizzo reached on a bloop single with one out and Aaron Judge followed with his 29th homer, connecting against Sergio Romo.
+The Yankees trailed 3-0 in the ninth inning when Anthony Rizzo reached on a bloop single with one out and Judge followed with his 29th homer, connecting against Sergio Romo.

 But Romo got Giancarlo Stanton to pop out and Joey Gallo to ground out for his first save since 2020.